get-itips/get-itips.github.io/input/posts/azure-ad-connect-db-query.md

 and it also includes a Metaverse Search option where you can query the SQL database that Azure AD Connect uses.
-One of the things that is recommended in a swing migration is to compare the number of objects between installations, however this UI does not handle correctly a big number objects, I found that if you click _Search_ on the _Metaverse Search_ option, with 50,000 items or more, and then you try to copy all the results (I do this to understand which accounts will not be part of the new installation, for example, on a swing migration from 1.6 to 2.x), the UI will hang.
+One of the things that is recommended in a swing migration is to compare the number of objects between installations, however this UI does not handle correctly a big number objects, I found that if you click _Search_ on the _Metaverse Search_ option, with 50,000 items or more, and then you try to copy all the results (I do this to understand which accounts will not be part of the new installation, hence, deleted from Azure AD), the UI will hang.

 # Analysis